 Shortening the route: How you do this depends entirely on what sort of ride you want.
 The full route starting at Hwy 1 consists of a big climb, a short moderate descent, then a lot of fairly flat.
 So starting from Hwy 1 gives you a big, unavoidable effort up front.
 Starting from Laytonville gives you a lot of effortless riding up front, then a short, moderate climb, so you can keep the riding as easy as you like.
 I will only add that the ride is in Bestrides because of those first 7 miles from Hwy 1.

-Adding miles: You’re out of luck here—you’ve got Highway 1 on one end and Highway 101 on the other, and they’re both lousy riding unless you don’t mind car-dodging.
-The stretch of Hwy 1 to the south from Westport to Cleone is, I think, the best stretch of Hwy 1 for pure riding there is.
-The ocean views are spectacular, the landscape is beautiful and varied, and the road is narrow two-lane and almost comically twisty/turny.
-But there’s zero shoulder, lots of traffic, and no sightlines, so the cars can’t pass safely.
+At either end of our route you’re out of luck—you’ve got Highway 1 on one end and Highway 101 on the other, and they’re both lousy riding unless you don’t mind car-dodging.
+The stretch of Hwy 1 just to the south of Westport is steep, exposed riding with great views of the ocean, Hwy 1 at its dramatic best.
+From there to Cleone is, I think, the best stretch of Hwy 1 for pure riding there is.
+The landscape is beautiful and varied, and the road is narrow two-lane and almost comically twisty/turny.
+But for both stretches there’s zero shoulder, lots of traffic, and no sightlines, so the cars can’t pass safely.
 And the cars are impatient.
 If they’d just close the road to cars, it would be a world-class route.
 Since they don’t, it’s downright dangerous.

 You’re about 25 miles by car from Mendocino and the Mendocino/Comptche ride.
 The Adding Miles section of that ride describes the Old Haul Road in Fort Bragg, 15 miles away.